8BitStick/FishTheTides/README.md

 A Simple React Native App that scraps the Australian Bureau of Meterology http://www.bom.gov.au/australia/tides/ for tidal information using 'react-native-cheerio'

+ - For a list of supported locations see http://www.bom.gov.au/australia/tides/

 ## Screenshots
 <div>